Nevada City Brain Injury Lawyer

 - Concussion: This type of TBI usually results from the brain hitting the rough surfaces of the skull after impact when an individual's head hits an object.
 Sometimes, an accident causes rapid deceleration and acceleration of the person's head.
 This is common after a rear-end accident.
 The loss of brain function in a concussion is usually temporary.
 However, some individuals will experience symptoms for up to a year.
 Repeated concussions can lead to permanent damage, something that is often seen in sports players.

 - Hematoma: When blood leaks from the blood vessels and accumulates or clots, it is called a hematoma.
-When the clotting occurs in or on the brain, it can increase pressure, which can result in symptoms such as loss of consciousness, brain damage, and death.
+Clotting in or on the brain can increase pressure, resulting in symptoms such as loss of consciousness, brain damage, and death.
 When the blood accumulates between the dura and an underlying layer, it is called an epidural hematoma.
 This is a common outcome in a traffic accident or striking the head on a stationary object such as a tabletop.
 Usually, the blood is removed in a surgical procedure.
-Sometimes, if the bleed is small, it will resorb without operating.
+Sometimes, if the bleeding is slight, it will resorb without operating.

 - Hemorrhage: Bleeding between the layers that protect the brain is called a subarachnoid hemorrhage.
 This frequently causes headaches and vomiting and requires medical intervention.
 Bleeding into the brain is called an intracerebral hemorrhage.
-In the latter case, even a small amount of blood can cause serious symptoms.
+In the latter case, even a tiny amount of blood can cause severe symptoms.

 - Edema: This is a severe outcome of a head injury.
-Since the skull is rigid and cannot withstand an increased pressure, bleeding into the brain will make it press against the skull, causing serious symptoms.
+Since the skull is rigid and cannot withstand increased pressure, bleeding into the brain will make it press against the skull, causing severe symptoms.

 - Diffuse axonal injury: This sheer injury does not cause bleeding but does injure brain cells—the damage results in loss of brain function.
 Swelling may also occur, increasing pressure on the brain.
 This is a severe brain injury and is often fatal.

 The treatment of a Nevada City traumatic brain injury varies according to type.
-For instance, in a minor TBI, it is best to use Tylenol rather than aspirin, promoting bleeding.
+For instance, it is best to use Tylenol rather than aspirin in a minor TBI, promoting bleeding.
 Although it is generally acceptable to allow the injured person to go to sleep, it is a good idea to wake them hourly for the first night.
 Discussing at-home therapy with your doctor is a good idea.

-If the injury is severe and pressure is building in the brain, certain medications may be used.
-These include diuretics to reduce fluid and hence pressure and anti-seizure medications.
+Certain medications may be used if the injury is severe and pressure is building in the brain.
+These include diuretics to reduce fluid, pressure and anti-seizure medications.
 If necessary, doctors will induce a coma to protect the brain.
 Surgical intervention is also used.

-The video below discusses using new technology and treatments to treat patients with traumatic brain injuries.Helping a Person With a Traumatic Brain Injury
+The video below discusses using new technology and treatments to treat patients with traumatic brain injuries.Helping Those With a Traumatic Brain Injury

 Due to the invasive nature of a traumatic brain injury, hospitalization can be lengthy with post-treatment rehabilitation.
 For some, the treatment cannot restore the loss of brain function, and the person requires life-long assistance.
 In other cases, the injury results in a fatal outcome.

-Our experienced team of investigators and lawyers have helped many Nevada City residents obtain the compensation they deserve after a traumatic brain injury, car accident, motorcycle crash, or wrongful death.
+Our experienced team of investigators and lawyers has helped many Nevada City residents obtain the compensation they deserve after a traumatic brain injury, car accident, motorcycle crash, or wrongful death.